 In all system with movement, safety is a concern.
-The wiring diagram below illustrates a properly wired system with several safety features.
+The wiring diagram below illustrates a system wired for minimum safety requirements.
 An external main power cut off is required for safety.
 When the RoboClaw is switched off or the fuse is blown, a high current diode (D1) is required to create a return path to the battery for any regenerative voltages.
 The use of a pre-charge resistor (R1) is required to avoid high inrush currents and arcing.
 A pre-charge resistor (R1) should be 1K, 1/2Watt for a 60VDC motor controller which will give a pre-charge time of about 15 seconds.
 A lower resistances can be used with lower voltages to decrease the pre-charge time.